fcabestre/Scala-MQTT-client/README.md

 there is still a lot of work to be done:

   * Learning how other MQTT APIs are organised to polish this one
-  * Properly handling quality of services of 1 and 2 with timeouts and error messages
   * Managing communication back pressure with [Akka IO](http://doc.akka.io/docs/akka/snapshot/scala/io.html)
   * Suppoting both MQTT v3.1 and v3.1.1
   * If I dare, passing [Paho](http://www.eclipse.org/paho/clients/testing/) conformance tests